tuaha311/washmix/README.md

 ## Docs
 Most of models are documented with docstrings.
+If you want to see database architecture - please open `models.drawio` at [draw.io](https://draw.io).

 REST API documentation can be found at `/openapi/` address.
 REST API documentation created in [OpenAPI](https://www.openapis.org) specification.